Chart Color Schemes

 Ooralea is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Ooralea, as per the latest Census evaluation, 92.5% of dwellings were houses with the remaining 7.5% comprising semi-detached homes, apartments, and other types.
-This differs from Non-Metro Qld's composition of 85.1% houses and 14.9% other dwellings.
-Home ownership in Ooralea stood at 31.6%, mirroring Non-Metro Qld's rate, with the rest being mortgaged (42.2%) or rented (26.2%).
-The median monthly mortgage repayment was $1,820, exceeding Non-Metro Qld's average of $1,733.
-The median weekly rent in Ooralea was $440, higher than Non-Metro Qld's $340 but lower than the national average of $375 for rents and $1,863 for mortgage repayments.
+In Ooralea, as per the latest Census evaluation, 92.5% of dwellings were houses with the remaining 7.5% comprising semi-detached homes, apartments, and other types of dwellings.
+This is compared to Non-Metro Qld's figures of 85.1% houses and 14.9% other dwellings.
+Home ownership in Ooralea stood at 31.6%, aligning with Non-Metro Qld's rate, while mortgaged properties accounted for 42.2% and rented dwellings made up 26.2%.
+The median monthly mortgage repayment in the area was $1,820, surpassing Non-Metro Qld's average of $1,733.
+Meanwhile, the median weekly rent figure in Ooralea was recorded at $440, compared to Non-Metro Qld's $340.
+Nationally, Ooralea's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing